ParsleyJoe/LinuxScripts/README.md

-# LinuxScripts
+# dotFiles
-My Linux Scripts
+Linux config files and other related scripts